BoulderCounty/rcv-rla/README.md

 - [ ] 5.6.10.
 Monitor notebook execution.
 As each cell completes, the box to the left, [ ]: will populate with a number indicating the cell, e.g. [7]: to denote completion.
 - [ ] 5.6.11.
 Monitor execution until the cell beginning `# write the sample` completes under the "Draw the first sample" section of the notebook.
 - [ ] 5.6.12.
 If there are no errors, open the `c:\rcv-data\bccr` folder on your workstation.
 You should now have a file named `sample_<date_time_in_UTC>.csv`.
 Verify the presence of this file.
 If there are errors, you'll need to review them, address them, and then restart from step 5.6.9.
 - [ ] 5.6.13.
+Create a copy of this CSV file for later reference purposes if needed.
+It is suggested you navigate to the `c:\rcv-data\bccr` folder and copy the `sample_<date_time_in_UTC>.csv` file to a file named `sample_<date_time_in_UTC>.csv.backup`.
+- [ ] 5.6.14.
 In step 17 under "Find initial sample size", there should be a sample_size=<n> value.
 Make a note of whatever the value for n is.
 We will use this as a check in the MVR tool.
-- [ ] 5.6.14.
+- [ ] 5.6.15.
 Save the workbook and progress using the save button, and leave the window/tab for this notebook open.
 You will come back to this after completing the MVR process.

 ### 5.7.
 Generate a Contest File for the MVR Tool
 - [ ] 5.7.1.
 Navigate to http://localhost:8887/load-contest in a web browser